Integrations/Playwright

 How does Veto protect Playwright browser automation?

 Veto intercepts browser actions before they execute.
-Each navigate, click, fill, or screenshot call is validated against your authorization policies.
-Actions can be allowed, blocked, or routed to human approval based on URL patterns, selectors, and page context.
+Each navigate, click, fill, or screenshot call is validated against your policies.
+Actions can be allowed, sent to review, or denied based on URL patterns, selectors, and page context.

 Does Veto work with Playwright MCP?

 Yes.
 Veto wraps the MCP client's callTool method.
-Every tool call to the Playwright MCP server passes through Veto's policy engine first.
+Each governed tool call to the Playwright MCP server passes through Veto's policy engine first.
 The agent receives a clear response when actions are blocked or require approval.
 Same policies work for both direct Playwright usage and MCP.

-How do I prevent password and credit card entry?
+How do I block governed password and credit-card entry?

 Define selector-based policies that match sensitive fields.
-Any form fill on selectors matching password, credit_card, cvv, or ssn patterns is automatically denied.
-The agent receives a structured error and cannot bypass this protection.
+Form fills on selectors matching password, credit_card, cvv, or ssn patterns are denied on the governed path.
+The agent receives a structured error while the governed call stays denied.

 What about the @playwright/mcp typosquatting risk?

-Always install the official @playwright/mcp package from Microsoft.
-Veto's authorization layer provides defense-in-depth: even if a malicious MCP server is connected, it cannot execute tool calls that violate your policies.
+Install the official @playwright/mcp package from Microsoft.
+Veto's authorization check provides defense-in-depth: even if a malicious MCP server is connected, governed calls that violate your policies are denied.
 URL restrictions, credential protection, and click approvals still apply.

 Related integrations

-Secure your Playwright agents before they navigate somewhere they shouldn't.
+Secure your Playwright agents before they navigate somewhere they should not.